Motor-taxi-master-rider/Motor-taxi-master-rider.github.io/_posts/2016-05-27-sum-of-two-integers.md

 categories:
 - Python
 - C++
 description: Bit manipulation is the act of algorithmically manipulating bits or other pieces of data shorter than a word.
 Computer programming tasks that require bit manipulation include low-level device control, error detection and correction algorithms, data compression, encryption algorithms, and optimization.
-For most other tasks, modern programming languages allow the programmer to work directly with abstractions instead of bits that represent those abstractions.
-Source code that does bit manipulation makes use of the bitwise operations: AND, OR, XOR, NOT, and bit shifts.
 ---